 Tackling the rental market in London can be a daunting prospect.
 London’s property is some of the most expensive in the world, yet this high value makes it a tempting investment, and both sales and rental markets in the city move extremely fast.
 It is not uncommon for new properties to appear on the market and find a buyer or renter mere days, or even hours, later.
 If you want to rent a corner of this city for yourself, you should be prepared for a challenge worthy of your very own episode of Location, Location, Location.
-With a wide range of places on offer however, the savvier property-hunter should definitely be able to find what they’re looking for, so allow me to share a few things I’ve learnt over the years as a renter.
+With a wide range of places on offer however, the savvier property-hunter should definitely be able to find what they’re looking for, so allow me to share a few things I’ve learned over the years as a renter.
 Voila: my guide to renting in London.

 Before you can have any hope of finding your dream house or flat to rent you must have a clear idea of what you want from a place.
 How many bedrooms do you want?
 Could you live with a shower-room rather than a bathroom?
 Does your enormous dog desire a large garden in which to frolic, or do you need a balcony for your extensive collection of pot-plants?
 Draw up a list of all the things you’d like your new property to have, then work out which of these are your deal-breakers; which things would you sacrifice for a property that provided almost everything for which you were looking?

 As a renter you also face a further decision, that buyers generally avoid – do you want a property that comes furnished or unfurnished?
 This decision usually comes down to a toss-up between whether you can live with the landlord’s penchant for wicker armchairs and the cost of furnishing an entire flat yourself (remember to factor this in to your budgeting if you pick the unfurnished option).
 You can alternatively opt for a semi-furnished property, which will usually provide the larger pieces of furniture, and electrical appliances if you’re lucky, leaving you free to cover the inherited horrid sofas with your own cushions for example.